anthonyjbarnes/lando-wp-bedrock/README.md

  - Composer dependency management for WP Core and WP Plugins
  - Docker container LEMP Stack
  - PHPMyAdmin for easy Database Management
- - WP ClI out of the box
+ - WP-Cli out of the box

 ## Instructions